13 May

 About this event

-Public Health Wales recently published a report on behalf of the Building a Healthier Wales Coordination Group, called Better Join Up, Better Outcomes for Child Poverty.
-This webinar will share the findings and recommendations of this report and present a self-assessment tool that participants can use to support collaboration across any topic.
+Public Health Wales recently published a report for the Building a Healthier Wales Coordination Group, called Better Join Up, Better Outcomes for Child Poverty.
+This webinar will share the key findings and recommendations from the report, and introduce a practical self-assessment tool that anyone can use to strengthen collaboration on any topic.

-In 2025, we completed a literature review to identify the features of organisations and systems that enable effective collaborative working.
-We then conducted an assessment of whether these enabling features of effective collaboration are present in child poverty partnerships across all sectors, through a survey and a series of interviews.
+In 2025, we reviewed existing evidence to identify the organisational and system features that support good partnership working.
+We then explored whether these features are present in current child poverty partnerships across Wales, through a survey and interviews with partners from a range of sectors.

 Learning Outcomes:

-• Learn about the features of effective intersectoral collaboration
+• Understand the key features of effective intersectoral collaboration

 Date + Time